ceeygithub/weather-app/readme.md

                                                #Weather App
                                            1. Used bootstrap for the ui
-                                           2. https://openweathermap.org for the weather app.
+                                           2. https://openweathermap.org for the weather app API.